 In your own words, what do you do?

-I run a female-owned business that empowers boutique fitness studio owners and instructors to systematically organize and facilitate their class substitutions effectively through an app-based system.
-Through this company, I run a social impact program that works with another organization that empowers some of the world’s poorest women to become entrepreneurs, giving them the opportunity to personally thrive and take care of their families.
+We run a female-owned business that empowers boutique fitness studio owners and instructors to systematically organize and facilitate their class substitutions effectively through an app-based system.
+Through this company, we run a social impact program that works with another organization that empowers some of the world’s poorest women to become entrepreneurs, giving them the opportunity to personally thrive and take care of their families.

 How did you two find each other and how did you come up with the idea to start Sub Guru?